pcomans/research/swift/concepts/quartz/Quartz-Research.md

 <img width="350" alt="img" src="https://dl.dropboxusercontent.com/u/2559476/Screen%20Shot%202015-11-02%20at%2013.40.17.png">

+# Gradient

+There is Axial gradient  and radial gradient
+Use CGContextDrawLinearGradient for Axial or Linear Gradient
+Use CGContextDrawRadialGradient for radial gradient

 # Honorable mentions:
 **Transparency layers:**
 A way to group graphics together and apply effects to it as a group:  (see picture bellow:)